njustesen/botbowl/docs/gym.md

 38. ```ActionType.SETUP_FORMATION_SPREAD```
 39. ```ActionType.SETUP_FORMATION_ZONE```

+## Actions
 To take an action, the step function must be called with an Action instance that contains an action type and a position if needed.
-See the list above if the actions needs a position.
+See the list above whether an actions needs a position.
 Actions are instantiated and used like this:

 ```python
 action = {